dheeraj-rn/preregistration/README.md

 ```

-* Apache/Nginx as reverse proxy
+* Apache as reverse proxy

 A reverse proxy is a type of proxy server that takes HTTP(S) requests and transparently distributes them to one or more backend servers.
 Reverse proxies are useful because many modern web applications process incoming HTTP requests using backend application servers which aren't meant to be accessed by users directly and often only support rudimentary HTTP features.